stepin104287/Calculator/Requirement/readme.md

 1. It is user friendly
 2. Good battery backup
-3.Stores the data
+3. Stores the data
-4.It is convenient to carry
+4. It is convenient to carry
-5.Broad variety of products are available.
+5. Broad variety of products are available.

 WEAKNESS

-1.Cost is high
+1. Cost is high
-2.Accurate sensors are required
+2. Accurate sensors are required
-3.Launching products is slower.
+3. Launching products is slower.
-4.Growth is less because of high feature gadgets are already in the market
+4. Growth is less because of high feature gadgets are already in the market

 OPPORTUNITIES

-1.Small size and less weight
+1. Small size and less weight
-2.Its convenient to carry
+2. Its convenient to carry
-3.Replacement is easy
+3. Replacement is easy
-ut and log back in to refresh your tok

 THREATS

-1.Their slower growth in technological innovation will bring a significant threat in the upcoming dynamic world.
+1. Their slower growth in technological innovation will bring a significant threat in the upcoming dynamic world.
-2.Competitors are more for products.
+2. Competitors are more for products.

 # 4W and 1H